The Manhattan Alien Abduction

 The Manhattan Alien Abduction is a three-episode Netflix documentary miniseries about an alien abduction case from 1989.
-It was released in the United States on October 30, 2024.
+It was released in the United States on 30 October 2024.
 The three-part series describes Linda Napolitano's claim to have been repeatedly beamed into a spaceship from her bedroom and includes commentary from her supporters as well as her detractors.
 This story generated new media attention in 2024 because Napolitano and some supporters sued Netflix for defamation.

 Synopsis

-Linda Napolitano alleges that on November 30, 1989, aliens abducted her from her Manhattan apartment.
+Linda Napolitano alleges that on 30 November 1989, aliens abducted her from her Manhattan apartment.
 She claimed that aliens extracted her from her 12th-floor window "on a blue beam of light, lifting her onto a reddish-orange spacecraft that quickly sped off toward the Brooklyn Bridge."
 More than twenty unidentified witnesses and two bodyguards of an unnamed "world leader" were alleged to have witnessed the event.
 In 2024, Napolitano sued Netflix for defamation and misrepresentation about how the material would be presented.
-Her suit is joined by the estate of the author of a book about her alleged experiences.
+Her suit is joined by the estate of Budd Hopkins, the author of a book about her alleged experiences.

-The series covers Budd Hopkins' promotion of her case with a book supporting her claim that gave her story considerable notoriety and several media appearances because the author claimed to have identified and interviewed over twenty witnesses.
-They included an unidentified foreign dignitary and his two bodyguards.
-The pseudonym-named bodyguards say they saw her floating out of her 12th-floor apartment window to a spacecraft presented in the series as a recreation.
-She further claims that "Dan" kidnapped her, claimed he loved her, and made her show him her toes to confirm that she was not an alien.
+The series covers Hopkins' promotion of her case through a book supporting her claim, Witness: The True Story of the Brooklyn Bridge Abduction.
+This publication helped lend her story considerable notoriety and resulted in several media appearances, as the author claimed to have identified and interviewed over twenty witnesses, which included an unidentified foreign dignitary and his two bodyguards.
+The pseudonymous bodyguards say they saw her floating out of her 12th-floor apartment window to a spacecraft, a scene that was presented in the series as a reenactment.
+She further claims that one of the bodyguards, identified in the series as "Dan", kidnapped her, claimed he loved her, and made her show him her toes to confirm that she was not an alien.

-This website has an article and some history about the original claimed event, including the official trailer for the series.